sharonjr/rapid-prototyping-with-streamlit/M2/L2/Lab3/README.md

 # M2 L2 Lab3

-In this lab, we'll setting up our RAG pipeline using Cortex Search.
+In this lab, we're setting up the RAG pipeline using Cortex Search.

 ## Running the Notebook